jparng/100_Days_of_Code_Python/Day_6.md

-For Day 6 of code in python, I used a website called reeborg (https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Hurdle%204&url=worlds%2Ftutorial_en%2Fhurdle4.json) where I would use a list of methods to move the robot and solve a maze.
+For Day 6 of code in python, I used a website called reeborg (https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Hurdle%204&url=worlds%2Ftutorial_en%2Fhurdle4.json) <br>
+I would use a list of methods to move the robot and solve a maze.